Fresh vs. Fake: Choosing the Right Christmas Tree

 A few years ago, we lived for a year in a mountaintop house in Colorado.
 The owners encouraged us to cut a blue spruce from the backyard, so we found a 12-foot whopper.
 It took us all afternoon to cut it, haul it, and brace it in a stand.
 We dressed it in lights and sat and gazed at it, a drinking, breathing, living piece of forest standing there as if it had walked its rootsy feet through the back door and taken up a cozy spot next to the couch.
 “That’s a pretty good tree,” said our son, Willie.
 And we all agreed.

 But not everyone does.
-My mother, she’s out of the real-tree game.
+My mother, she’s out of the live Christmas tree game.
 A few years ago, she invested in an expensive artificial tree.
 “I can put it up early and leave it undecorated, or wait until the last week,” she tells me.
 “It’s not easy to put together, so we store the whole tree under plastic in the basement.
 That’s our rule: We do not take it apart.”

 For the everlasting nature of the Christmas tree, it’s changing rapidly.
 More than 50 percent of people in the West display artificial trees, while just 26 percent buy a live one.
 (In other regions, the contrast is even greater.)
 The West grows the most trees but also helped spawn the artificial tree revolution.
 Still, one thing remains the same: The choice of tree is an emotional decision.
 Do you seek robust A-line perfection, or does a forlorn Charlie Brown pine tug at your heart?
 It’s tough because it’s not just a tree.